 Accident and speeding incidents on the road network are a cause for concern amongst residents and businesses and there is a need to improve the network at certain locations to address these issues.
-The locations identified in policy INFRA4, are priorities for local residents to address these problems and HCC and EHDC are encouraged to bring schemes suggested for the BCA, forward for consideration.
+Through work on the Neighbourhood Plan, the community have identified a number of road improvement and traffic management schemes in the BCA which would be encouraged and supported.
+These are: